shj1081/markdown-to-pdf-report/README.md

 :::
 ```

-# Metadata for Pandoc Markdown
+## Metadata for Pandoc Markdown (should be at the beginning of the markdown file)

 Following is the metadata used in this document and its purpose: